-The Company's Deerfield Warrant liability, embedded Warrant Put Option, embedded Deerfield Note Put Option and the fundamental change and makewhole interest provisions embedded in the 2021 Notes are measured at fair value on a recurring basis.
-As of September 30, 2020 and December 31, 2019, the Deerfield Warrant liability, embedded Warrant Put Option and embedded Deerfield Note Put Option are reported on the unaudited condensed balance sheets in derivative and warrant liability.
-As of December 31, 2019, the fundamental change and make-whole interest provisions embedded in the 2021 Notes is reported on the balance sheet in derivative and warrant liability.
-The Company used a Monte Carlo simulation to value the Deerfield Warrant liability, embedded Warrant Put Option and the embedded Deerfield Note Put Option as of September 30, 2020 and December 31, 2019.
-The Company also used a Monte Carlo simulation to value the fundamental change and make-whole interest provisions embedded in the 2021 Notes as of December 31, 2019.
+The Company's Deerfield Warrant liability and embedded Warrant Put Option are, and the embedded Deerfield Note Put Option was, measured at fair value on a recurring basis.
+As of March 31, 2021, the Deerfield Warrant liability and embedded Warrant Put Option are, and as of December 31, 2020 the Deerfield Warrant liability, embedded Warrant Put Option and the embedded Deerfield Note Conversion Feature were, reported on the unaudited condensed balance sheets in derivative and warrant liability.
+The Company used a Monte Carlo simulation to value the Deerfield Warrant liability, embedded Warrant Put Option and the embedded Deerfield Note Conversion Feature for all periods presented.
 Significant unobservable inputs used in measuring the fair value of these financial instruments included the Company's estimated enterprise value, an estimate of the timing of a liquidity or fundamental change event and a present value discount rate.
-Changes in the fair value of the Deerfield Warrant liability, embedded Warrant Put Option and the embedded Deerfield Note Put Option are reflected in the unaudited condensed statements of operations for the three and nine months ended September 30, 2020 and 2019 as a fair value adjustment related to derivative and warrant liability.
-In addition, changes in the fair value of the fundamental change and make-whole interest provisions embedded in the 2021 Notes are reflected in the unaudited condensed statements of operations for the three and nine months ended September 30, 2019 as a fair value adjustment related to derivative and warrant liability.
+Changes in the fair value of the Deerfield Warrant liability and embedded Warrant Put Option are, and changes in the fair value of the embedded Deerfield Note Put Option were, reflected in the unaudited condensed statements of operations for the three months ended March 31, 2021 and 2020 as a fair value adjustment related to derivative and warrant liability.